DynamicCity: Large-Scale 4D Occupancy Generation from Dynamic Scenes: Our Approach

+However, training a DiT using token sequences naively generated from each feature plane of HexPlane could not guarantee high generation quality, mainly due to the absence of modeling spatial and temporal relations among the tokens.

 \textbf{Padded Rollout Operation.} Given that the feature planes of HexPlane may share spatial or temporal dimensions, we employ the \textbf{P}added \textbf{R}ollout \textbf{O}peration (PRO) to systematically arrange all six planes into a unified square feature map, incorporating zero paddings in the uncovered corner areas.
 As shown in Fig.~\ref{fig:rollout}, the dimension of the 2D square feature map is $(\frac{X}{d_X} + \frac{Z}{d_Z} + \frac{T}{d_T})$, which minimizes the area for padding, where \(d_X\), \(d_Z\), and \(d_T\) represent the downsampling rates along the X, Z, and T axes, respectively.

 Subsequently, we follow DiT to first ``patchify'' the constructed 2D feature map, converting it into a sequence of $N = ((\frac{X}{d_X} + \frac{Z}{d_Z} + \frac{T}{d_T}) / p)^2$ tokens, where $p$ is the patch size, chosen so each token holds information from one feature plane.
 Following patchification, we apply the frequency-based positional embeddings to all tokens similar to DiT.
 Note that tokens corresponding to padding areas are excluded from the diffusion process.
 Consequently, the proposed PRO offers an efficient method for modeling spatial and temporal relationships within the token sequence.

-\textbf{Conditional Generation.} DiT enables conditional generation through the use of Classifier-Free Guidance (CFG)~\citep{ho2022classifier}.
+\textbf{Conditional Generation.} DiT enables conditional generation through the use of Classifier-Free Guidance (CFG)~\cite{ho2022classifier}.
 To incorporate conditions into the generation process, we designed two branches for condition insertion (see Fig.~\ref{fig:condition}).
 For any condition \( c \), we use the adaLN-Zero technique from DiT, generating scale and shift parameters from \( c \) and injecting them before and after the attention and feed-forward layers.
 To handle the complexity of image-based conditions, we add a cross-attention block to better integrate the image condition into the DiT block.